 The afternoon was more phone calls and faxes, honestly so boring, so let’s skip to dinner.
 Earlier this week I bought the ingredients to make this Shepherd’s Pie, which I’ve had before and is really tasty.
 But, again, I wanted to increase the fiber in it to make it more filling and to help with my tummy woes, so I made the recipe as described but added lentils and frozen broccoli.
 I should also say, because I was intentionally adding lots of fiber today, I was really mindful to drink plenty of water.
 More fiber without enough water is like pouring oatmeal into your garbage disposal and then letting it sit there for hours before you try to rinse it down–things get gunky and stuck.
 After dinner I had two clementines because I find it really satisfying to end my meals with something sweet.

 And then my husband and I watched some Murder Stories™ and after he went to bed I watched The Office for the thousandth time.

 Shameless plug: It’s a new year, which means flex spending accounts have refreshed and new insurance policies have kicked into effect!
-If you’re wanting help with your food I can check with your insurance or teach you how to check to see if they’ll pay for you to talk to me!
-I’m in network with United Healthcare right now, but I’ve signed contracts with Blue Cross Blue Shield, Aetna, and Cigna to be in network with them soon.
+If you’re wanting help with your food I can check with your insurance or teach you how to check to see if they’ll pay for you to talk to us!
+We’re in network with United Healthcare, Blue Cross Blue Shield, Aetna, and Cigna.
 You know me, your friendly neighborhood dietitian, just trying to save you some money!